 🌍 Learn more: The Earthern Principle of Net-Subtraction

-The process and its outputs support the diversification of life.
+The process and outputs of plastic sequestration vitalize biodiversity.

-In the same way that the Earth’s process steadily increased biodiversication, so too must our process of plastic sequestration.
+In the same way that the Earth’s process steadily increased the diversity and vibrancy around them, so too must the process of plastic sequestration.

 The Earth’s use of carbon enabled life to flourish and diversify.
 Likewise, the short-term use of sequestered plastic must be such that it supports life in the short term and enables biodiversity in the long-term.